Of the Shadow and the Gray (A Poetry Challenge)

 I've participated in a few Hubpages challenges in the past, yet haven't had the time or opportunity to create one of my own.
 Nor could I think of any...that is, until I came across two videos.
 I was compelled to write a poem about them and thought they might pose an interesting and unusual challenge.

-In each video (The Gray and The Shadow), a man is lost in the frozen wilderness, faced with the prospect of his own mortality as wolves follow and surround him in his struggle for survival.
+In each video (The Gray and The Shadow), a man who is a skilled huntsman of wolves is lost in the frozen wilderness, faced with the prospect of his own mortality as wolves follow and surround him in his struggle for survival.
 (The wolves are part of the metaphor; for example, we can see clearly in The Gray that the black alpha isn't real.)
 At first, I thought The Gray was a bit too dark.
 But I was soon fascinated with the stark differences and striking similarities in the existential theme, and the courage, desolation and profound beauty present in both videos.

 The rules of the challenge are simple...

 Write a poem about elements within both videos that capture your imagination.
 You may use any style of poetry -- Haiku, rhyme, free verse or prose -- whatever you wish.
 This is a blank canvass with which you can create words and imagery from wherever this visual journey takes you.
 The only caveat is that the poem cannot exceed eighty words in length.

 I will include links to any hubs written in response to this challenge, as they occur.
 If you prefer, you can include your poem in the comment section.

 To echo the howling swells